acets-team/ace/README.md

 #### 🚨 Important
 - `.pathParams()` & `.searchParams()` @ `new Route()` & `new API()` work the same way!
-- IF params are valid THEN `scope.pathParams` and/or `scope.searchParams` will be set w/ their typesafe parsed values!
+- IF params are valid THEN `scope.pathParams` and/or `scope.searchParams` will be set w/ their type-safe parsed values!
 - And when working w/ `new API()` you may also pass a parser to `.body()` which if valid will be available @ `scope.body`

 #### ✅ Examples: